Choosing what size mattress you need seems like a no brainer, but there are several factors to keep in mind beyond just different mattress sizes.

 Queen (bed mattress size = 60" x 80")

 The Queen delivers more space without the overwhelming footprint of a King.
 It accommodates couples, co-sleepers, growing families (with kids and pets), and even lone wolves who want to roam free.
 Fulls and Queens are a smart choice for city dwellers who want a bed that’s big enough to stretch out on but doesn’t crowd their tiny rooms.
 Queens and Kings are among the highest-selling sizes so there are plenty of sheets, frames, and accessories available at varying price points.

 RECAP: Queens are best for couples or adults who want to stay on the lower end of a budget and still want to be able to have room to spread out.

 Recommendation: Our Queen Mint was built to accommodate two sleepers—even two sleepers with differing comfort preferences.
 Our extra Mint layer of the T&N Adaptive® foam provides cushioned support and extra pressure relief.

 King (bed sizes US = 76" x 80")

 The King works well in big rooms and is a top pick for couples and families with extra space.
 The size allows sleepers to spread out—a must when sharing a bed with a restless or hot sleeper who tosses and turns, or someone who runs on a different sleep schedule.
 People who have (or want) human kids or pet kids will need the 76” width—it’s a luxury when the kids start enjoying your bed more than their own, trust us.

 RECAP: Kings are best for couples who like to have their own space or who share a bed with animals and/or children and have a shorter, wider bedroom.

-Recommended Mattress: We designed the King Hybrid Mattress with 5 alternating layers of foam and springs for the best of both worlds.
+Recommendation: We designed the King Hybrid with 5 alternating layers of foam and springs for the best of both worlds.
 Plus, we included a perimeter of increased density coils for our best edge support.